Does my car insurance cover a moving truck rental?

-Most likely not — most auto insurance policies have a maximum weight limit for vehicles they'll insure, including personal cars but usually excluding cargo vehicles like moving trucks.
-Therefore, your standard car insurance policy likely won't cover your rental truck.
-If you're renting a small U-Haul vehicle like a pickup truck or van, there's a chance you can get coverage from your auto insurance policy, but it's not guaranteed.
-While you're not legally required to insure a truck or van rental, it's worth considering to avoid being responsible for damage to it.
+Most likely not — most auto insurance policies have a maximum weight limit for vehicles they'll insure, usually excluding cargo vehicles like moving trucks.
+If you're renting a small vehicle like a pickup truck or van, there's a possibility you can get coverage from your auto insurance policy, but it's not guaranteed.
+While you're not legally required to buy insurance for a truck or van rental, it's worth considering to avoid being responsible for damage to it.

 Explore Progressive Answers' auto editorial guidelines to find out why you can trust the car insurance information you find here.

-U-Haul and other rental agencies generally prefer that customers have some form of insurance when renting a vehicle, but it's not a requirement.
 When picking up your vehicle, you'll have the option to purchase insurance coverage from the rental agency.
-If you decline and don't have another form of insurance to protect the vehicle, you'll be responsible for any damage that occurs while the moving truck is in your hands.
+If your personal auto insurance doesn't provide any coverage, then you should consider purchasing insurance from the rental agency.
+If you decline and don't have another form of insurance to protect the vehicle, the liability coverage from the rental agency may be insufficient.
+Plus, you'll be responsible for any damage that occurs while the moving truck is in your hands.

-Can I rent a U-Haul without car insurance?
+Can I rent a moving truck without car insurance?

 You can typically rent a truck even if you decline all coverage options the rental agency provides.
 Many truck rental agencies automatically provide a minimal amount of liability coverage, so you may still be covered for damage or injuries you cause while using the truck.
 However, it's still worth considering buying additional coverage, especially if your personal auto policy doesn't extend any coverage to your rental.